 30 Groups And Organizations That Walk Like A Cult, Talk Like A Cult, But Aren’t Considered One

-A cult is an organized group with unusual, and often extreme, religious, spiritual, or philosophical beliefs and rituals.
-It is usually headed by a charismatic leader trying to isolate the members from the rest of society and dominate them through psychological manipulation.
+Interview With ExpertA cult is an organized group with unusual, and often extreme, religious, spiritual, or philosophical beliefs and rituals.
+It is usually headed by a charismatic leader who tries to isolate its members from the rest of society and dominate them through psychological manipulation.

 However, the exact definition can vary both in popular culture and academia.
-So, Reddit user Foreigndrunks wanted to learn more about how different people interpret it and asked everyone on the platform to share real-life examples that dodge the cult label but still reflect the vibe.
+So, Reddit user Foreigndrunks wanted to learn more about how different people interpret them and asked everyone on the platform to share real-life examples that dodge the cult label but still reflect the vibe.

 This post may include affiliate links.